cuba-platform/ldap-addon/README.md

 ### Basic Attributes

+When a user logs in using LDAP credentials for the first time, a new user entity is created in the application.
-Using the 'Basic Attributes' tab of Load Config Screen enables to match LDAP basic attributes and fields of the User entity in your application.
+All details about the user are taken from the LDAP database (configuring these details is a part of preparation activities).
+In order to match LDAP attributes and the fields of the User entity, use the 'Basic Attributes' tab of Load Config Screen.

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)

 ### LDAP Schema

+//to do

 ## LDAP Matching Rules

 ### Programmatic Rule